nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Extensions:

 * 2a.
-TutorBuddy detects and error in the input.
+TutorBuddy detects an error in the input.
     * 2a1.
 TutorBuddy displays an error message to the user.

   Use case ends.